ZiadSaad74/Jadara-Summer-Internship-Mentoring/README.md

   - Measures.xlsx → Defined measures and KPIs needed in the business and defined in BRD.
   - Final dashboard.pbix → Full Power BI dashboard inlcuding all the analysis results of KPIs discussed and defined.
   - Time performance (dark & light).jpg → Dashboard page showing performance over time.

-Location performance (dark & light).jpg → Dashboard page showing performance by location.
+  - Location performance (dark & light).jpg → Dashboard page showing performance by location.

-Sales performance (dark & light).jpg → Dashboard page showing sales KPIs.
+  - Sales performance (dark & light).jpg → Dashboard page showing sales KPIs.

-Detailed report (dark & light).jpg → Drill-down report page.
+  - Detailed report (dark & light).jpg → Drill-down report page.

-Summary statistics (dark & light).jpg → Dashboard summary page.
+  - Summary statistics (dark & light).jpg → Dashboard summary page.

-🔑 Why this folder matters: It represents the final implementation — how the team connected business requirements, data modeling, ETL pipelines, and visualization into one complete solution.
+- It represents the final implementation and how the team connected business requirements, data modeling, ETL pipelines, and visualization into one complete solution.

-🚀 How to Explore This Repo
+# How to explore this repo ?

 Start with Documentation Templates to see the base structures the team followed.